balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 ## The Optimisation
 <hr>

 Similar to [tennis](https://en.wikipedia.org/wiki/Tennis) however, this learning is a perpetual process.
-That is because we need to survive against similar species who are learning as well.<br>
+That is because we need to survive against similar species, who are learning as well.<br>
 **"Our predators are learning, our preys are learning"**.<br>
 So, every bit of optimisation is crucial for survival.<br>
 Its not enough to learn all the tricks of the trade, we need to devise new ones and keep moving forward.

 And life isn't a sport.<br>
 **It's not fair and no one is going to play a fair game either.**<br>
-There are no rules and the constraints can drastically change over night, so the species must be quick to adapt.<br>
+There are no rules, and the constraints can drastically change over night, so the species must be quick to adapt.<br>

 <img src="/assets/2017-03-18/darwin.jpg">